SamuelSwartzberg/flashcardifying_text_temp/ling/clausal-relationships.md

 An interrogative clause is a clause with the pragmatic effect of asking a question.
 Interrogative clauses are created using a variety of devices: verbal inflection, word order changes, addition of constituents or lexical unit, phonotactic changes or a combination.
+Often, interrogative clauses are indicated graphemically via special punctuation.

+##### interrogatives

+Interrogative word = interrogative
 An interrogative is a lexical unit used in the process of creating an interrogative clause.
-Often, interrogative clauses are indicated graphemically via special punctuation.
+An interrogative particle is an interrogative that is a particle and converts the sentence into a yes-no question.
+Interrogatives may be instantiated by different parts of speech.

 ##### question (here instead of in → pragmatics for now)